sanchayarun/PeopleFirstHR/README.md

 # PeopleFirstHR
 QA - Project

-The PeoplFirst-HR employee management web application can keep track of current employees and their contact detils.
+The PeoplFirst-HR employee management web application can keep track of current employees and their contact details.
 The Web Application has full CRUD functionality.

 ## Getting Started